CascadeSTEAM/cascadesteam.github.io/index.md

 ## Programs
 Our efforts are organized into programs, each of which is rooted in education, shared learning experiences, building relationships, and community impact, including:
 - **Community Groups**: Organizing communities of aspiring, current, or retired professionals focusing on a STEAM subtopic, including Citizen Science, Cybersecurity, Data Engineering, Engineering, IT, Linux, and Software Development.
-Efforts are in open collaboration with community partners, including [Bellingham Codes](https://https://bellingham.codes), [Bellingham Makerspace](https://bellinghammakerspace.org), [BTC Raspberry Pi Club](https://www.raspberrypiclub.org), and [LinuxFest Northwest](https://lfnw.org).
+Efforts are in open collaboration with community partners, including [Bellingham Codes](https://bellingham.codes), [Bellingham Makerspace](https://bellinghammakerspace.org), [BTC Raspberry Pi Club](https://www.raspberrypiclub.org), and [LinuxFest Northwest](https://lfnw.org).
 - **Mentorship**: Connecting students and professionals, junior and senior professionals, and/or peers for organized and supportive personal and professional improvement.
 - **Internship** - Supporting students through internship and benefitting local nonprofit community partners through the execution of student projects.
+- **Workshops**: Instructor-led events and activities focusing on educational concepts.
 - **Group Projects**: Shared learning experiences focusing on educational concepts.
 - **Community Projects**: Shared learning experiences focusing on community impact, often collaborating with community partners.
 - **Volunteers**: Organizing the volunteer needs of both Cascade STEAM programs and facilitating the STEAM-related needs of community partners.